 Is Surrogacy Legal in Michigan?

-• Gamete donors are generally not recognized as legal parents when assisted reproduction rules are followed.
+- Gamete and embryo donors are not legal parents when donations comply with Michigan’s assisted reproduction provisions and required consents.